Diagrams of the architecture of your legs, hips

 L knee, shin, ankle and foot are level and supported on a mat]

-shin of your opposite leg beneath it, left knee pressed downward
+your opposite leg beneath it, left knee pressed downward

 12 head o 12B* o